roblox-compilers/roblox-py/README.md

 * 🌙 **Lunar**\
   roblox-pyc comes with a custom language called lunar with amazing syntax features and an extended standard library, which is a modified version of MoonScript for roblox

 ***

-### FAQ:

-**But why not just use roblox-ts??**

-Roblox-ts is best for front-end, if you want to use it you can it offers TSX which makes roact way better, but roblox-pyc also has its perks like more functions in Python, good syntax in lunar, learning way more complicated languages (C/C++), beyond just Rojo+VScode support, cross-language support so you can use Lua libraries and not have to port it, you could even try to use roblox-ts + roblox-pyc.

-**What are the general perks of these languages?**

-* Syntax (specifically Lunar)
-* Functions (python)
-* You could get a career using these languages
-* Lambda (python)
-* Matches (Python, C, C++) and way way more.

-***